Leesburg Veterinary Hospital’s New Year’s Resolution Tips For Pets

 I encourage all owners to try to foster a positive relationship between their pets and their veterinarian.
 Taking the time for positive happy visits (This could be as simple as stopping by for some treats or belly rubs.) and listening to suggestions for other anti-anxiety methods can make a big difference in the veterinary experience you and your pet have over the years.
 We would much rather spend time building a positive relationship with your pet instead of seeing very scared pets – this is stressful for the pet, you as the pets family member, and on some occasions, even the veterinary staff.

-As Dr. Dunn mentioned above, Leesburg Veterinary Hospital has enrolled our staff to become Fear Free Certified and you will be seeing many small changes when you visit our hospital and can even find helpful hints on our website.
+As Dr. Dunn mentioned above, Leesburg Veterinary Hospital has enrolled our staff to become Fear Free Certified; we have also become certified as a Feline-Friendly Practice!
+You should see many changes when you visit our hospital that help promote positive veterinary experiences and can even find helpful hints on our website.

 Maintain a healthy weight and body condition by measuring food.